 Federal Work-Study Eligibility and Non-Work-Study Eligibility

-If you qualify for financial aid, you may be awarded Federal Work-Study.
+If you qualify for financial aid, your package may include Federal Work-Study.
 The wages for work study-eligible positions are subsidized by the government.
 As such, the income earned in these positions is considered financial aid, not income.
-If you are not eligible for the Federal Work-Study program, you will see “student employment” listed on your award letter.
+If you are not eligible for the Federal Work-Study program, you will see “student employment” listed on your financial aid notification.
 This designation means that you will need to find a job that does not require that you be Federal Work-Study eligible.
 The Office of Student Employment has postings for both Federal Work-Study and non-Work-Study positions, both on and off-campus.
 Students may only work a maximum of 20 hours a week during the academic year if employed through the Office of Student Employment.

 If you are hired into a Federal Work-Study position, you must provide your employer with your Employment Authorization Form.
-This form is unique to you, details your Federal Work-Study award amount, and is required in order to be hired into a Federal Work-Study position.
+This form is unique to you, details your Federal Work-Study amount, and is required in order to be hired into a Federal Work-Study position.
 You can access your Employment Authorization form as follows:

 - Log in to your MyUChicago student portal

 - Click Finances > Financial Aid

 - Select “FWS Employment Authorization” from the drop-down (make sure your pop-up blocker is disabled)

 The form must be submitted to your employer before you can start working.